billythemusical/hacking-audio-hardware/docs/assignments.md

 ## Midterm Project
 *Create Your Own Alien Instrument - From idea to enclosure*

-You will have 4 weeks to complete this assignment.
+This project constitutes 30% of your grade and you will have 4 weeks to complete this assignment.
 The weeks are broken into phases, culminating in a midterm "show and tell".

+You will be building a circuit is affixed to an enclosure of some type.
+The constraints on the device are as follows:

+✔️ It must be capable of making sound.
+✔️ It must be interactive - the user must be able to effect the sound.
+✔️ It should be battery- (or solar-) powered - nothing that plugs into the wall!
+✔️ The enclosure should hide some (or all) aspects of the inner workings of the device.

+Feel free to be creative and clever with these constraints, except where obvious shortcuts detract from the final product.

 #### Phase 1 - Make a plan
 *Due on Oct 26th*

 In this phase, you will choose a circuit you'd like to make.
 The only constraints are:

-  ✔️ It must be capable of making sound.
-  ✔️ It must be interactive - the user must be able to effect the sound.
-  ✔️ It should be battery- (or solar-) powered - nothing that plugs into the wall!

 You will need to:
   1. Draw the connections to all the parts using standardized schematic notation.